kentkost/moderncv/README.md

 #Differences
 The only differences between this and https://github.com/xdanaux/moderncv is that the icons are aligned to the right.

+Added stackoverflow icon to socialsymbols

+\RequirePackage{l3regex} has been removed since it is no longer necessary for reasons unknown.

 There is also a rating system for skills.